Rock 'n' Roll History for

 Bette Midler achieves her only US number one record when "Wind Beneath My Wings" topped the Billboard chart.
 Although the song would only stay on top for a week, it would win Grammy Awards for Song Of The Year and Record Of The Year.

-1991 - ClassicBands.com
+- ClassicBands.com

 June 10

-James Brown and an all-star line up performed at the Wiltern Theatre in Los Angeles for a live pay-per-view at-home audience.
+James Brown and an all-star line up performed at the Wiltern Theatre in Los Angeles for a live, pay-per-view at-home audience.
 The concert, called James Brown: Living in America – Live!, was his first public performance since his parole from the South Carolina prison system the previous February.
 He had served two-and-a-half years of two concurrent six-year sentences for aggravated assault and other felonies.

-1992 - ClassicBands.com
+- ClassicBands.com

 June 10

-The Combined Law Enforcement Association of Texas called for a boycott of Warner Brothers Records and Time Warner Inc. for publishing the song, "Cop Killer" by Ice-T's hardcore group, Body Count.
+The Combined Law Enforcement Association of Texas called for a boycott of Warner Brothers Records and Time Warner Inc. for publishing the song, "Cop Killer" by Ice-T's hard core group, Body Count.
 Among the lyrics that police object to are, "I got my 12-gauge sawed off.
 I got my headlights turned off.
 I'm 'bout to bust some shots off.
 I'm 'bout to dust some cops off."
-A few weeks later, Ice-T (real name: Tracy Lauren Marrow) decided to remove the song from the album, which was then re-issued with "Cop Killer" removed.
+A few weeks later, Ice-T (real name: Tracy Lauren Marrow) decided to delete the song from the album, which was then re-issued with "Cop Killer" removed.

-1993 - ClassicBands.com
+- ClassicBands.com

 June 10